THIRD WAVE PODCAST

 0:27:00.7 BQ: And so what does this tell us?
 It tells me that that decentralized network archetype’s actually a really good evolutionary strategy.
 Biology has all these iterations, so the strategies we see alive today are around because they’ve worked for so long.
 And so if Bitcoin is that same archetype, it leads me to believe that we’ve stumbled on something really important here, something foundational, and I expect that archetype to persist into the future.
 Now, you mentioned the environmental thing, and how does it interface with energy networks?
 I think that’s a really interesting point.
 Also very misunderstood.
 So first fungi, they actually will decompose this organic matter or non-organic matter, Paul Stamas has shown fungi decomposing oil spills, essentially breaking hydrocarbon bonds, very hard to do, and they also decompose sticks and leaf litter and animals, etcetera.
 And what they’re essentially doing is they’re liberating stranded resources.
 A hydrocarbon bond in oil, the environment can’t do anything with it, but fungi comes in and breaks it apart, and now we have useful base elements.

 0:28:08.2 BQ: The same is true with Bitcoin.
 So the majority of Bitcoin miners are found at energy sources, so we’re producing energy, but there’s no demand nearby to buy that energy.
 So you’re producing energy and it’s wasted.
 Think rural geothermal, you’re in Iceland, you have all this free energy in the ground, but there’s no customers nearby.
 Or in China, they have all this hydroelectric power, again with no customers nearby.
 So during the rainy season, they have 100 times the energy that they need, and so the options are waste the energy, or plug in some specialized computers that mine Bitcoin and then you can actually monetize that stranded, otherwise wasted energy asset.
 Nice symmetry there.
 One more thing with fungi, social scalability.
-This is a concept popularized by Nick Szabo, and it essentially means cooperating over long distances over space and time.
+This is a concept popularized by Nick Szabo, Social Scalability, and it essentially means cooperating over long distances over space and time.

 0:29:06.5 BQ: So essentially, how well can humans cooperate together?
 And things that have improved social scalability over time would be things like property rights, the English language, monetary tools.
 It allows humans to leave our little 150-person hunter-gatherer Dunbar tribe into more complex societies.
 And where we’re at right now, we went from that hunter-gather tribe, agricultural city-states, now we’re in this large, industrialized super-nation, and what that is is nations competing against nations for resources and power.
 But we’re sort of at a glass ceiling of our evolution as a species right now, because we’re just playing the nation state game.